itom-project/itom/docs/userDoc/source/05_plots/imagePlots.rst

 **ito::RetVal setLinePlot( double x0, double y0, double x1, double y1 [, int linePlotIdx = -1])**:

- this can be invoked by python to trigger a lineplot, inherited from *class AbstractDObjFigure*
+ this can be invoked by python to trigger a line plot, inherited from *class AbstractDObjFigure*

  *x0, double*: first position of linePlot in x-Direction